THE WORLD AROUND

 BRUCE MAU & COVALENCE GLOBAL

-During Cycle 01 of The World Around’s Young Climate Prize, Sophia Tabibian and Lulu Goulet-Hofsass were mentored by Bruce Mau, the iconic designer and founder of Massive Change Network.
-Mau helped them refine and expand their project, Covalence Global, and continues to offer guidance even after the program.
-In the video, Mau emphasizes that design is inherently a community-based practice, and that intergenerational collaboration is essential to addressing climate challenges.
+During Cycle 01 of The World Around’s Young Climate Prize, Sophia Tabibian and Lulu Goulet-Hofsass were mentored by iconic designer Bruce Mau, who helped them refine their project, Covalence Global.
+He continues to offer guidance, emphasizing that design is a community practice and that intergenerational collaboration is key to tackling climate challenges.

-Tabibian and Goulet-Hofsass explain how the Young Climate Prize has been critical in scaling Covalence from a local network of community groups to a global organization.
-Tabibian credits Mau with teaching her to rethink systems and become a better leader, while Goulet-Hofsass transformed her climate frustration into a drive to involve more young people in environmental action.
+Tabibian and Goulet-Hofsass share how the Young Climate Prize has been vital in expanding Covalence from a local network to a global organization.
+Tabibian credits Mau for teaching her to rethink systems and improve her leadership, while Goulet-Hofsass transformed her climate frustration into a drive to engage more youth in environmental action.

 JON MARSHALL & STANLEY ANIGBOGU